 The Quiche Lorraine is a variant of the quiche (a French savory pie), typical of Lorraine, made with pâte brisée or puff pastry, migaine (a mix of beaten eggs and crème fraîche) and smoked bacon.

-▶Composed of a shortcrust or puff pastry dough on which, before baking, the migaine is poured.
-Since the 19th century, bacon has also been included.
+▶Consists of a dough of shortcrust or puff pastry on which, before baking, the migaine is poured.
+From the 19th century, bacon was also included.

-▶And from the second half of the 20th century, variations also include grated Emmentaler for the Vosgienne quiche and onions for the Alsatian quiche.
+▶Starting from the second half of the 20th century, variations also included grated emmental cheese for the vosgienne quiche and onions for the Alsatian quiche.

-▶▶The main difference between the current quiche and the original one lies in the nature and thickness of the dough; for centuries, a bread dough was used only on the day it was made, baked in the oven with residual heat.
+▶▶The main difference between the current quiche and the original one is in the nature and thickness of the dough; for centuries, a bread dough was used and prepared only on the day of its preparation, baked in the oven with residual heat.

-▶▶The filling ingredients, derived from everyday use, were kept to a minimum: beaten eggs with cream and a bit of butter.
+▶▶The filling ingredients, derived from everyday use, were reduced to the bare minimum: beaten eggs with cream and a little butter.

 N.B.
-Crème fraîche is fresh cream that undergoes an acidification process by lactic bacteria.
+The crème fraîche is fresh cream that undergoes an acidification process by lactic bacteria.

 - Difficulty: Easy